 Flux and TOSS 4

 The Batch System Primer provides an introduction to the concepts and terms used for running jobs on LC’s HPC clusters.
-From there, the links on the left provide the user guides to running jobs using Slurm, Flux, and LSF.
+From there, the links on the left provide the user guides to running jobs using Slurm and Flux.